ESIPFed/forest-offsets-fires/README.md

 ## Short project description

-There is a rich archive of near real-time satellite-derived active fire data that informs wildfire management.
+There is a rich archive of near real-time, satellite-derived active fire data that informs wildfire management.
 However, accessing this data can be challenging, limiting use in research and planning.
 We propose lowering the barriers to using these data by developing open, reproducible data management workflows and tutorials.
 We will demonstrate how to use these new fire data by incorporating these real-time data into our existing forest carbon offset project fire monitoring tool.
 Augmenting this tool will support ongoing public monitoring and reporting about forest offset projects burning throughout the 2023 United States fire season.

 ## Project overview